Maine health officials: Hospitals stretched thin due to record number of COVID patients

 PORTLAND, Maine — Maine's hospitals are filled with COVID patients after the state set a new record of 330 people in hospitals with the virus.

-Hospital leaders said they're running out of beds and having to treat some COVID patients in emergency department hallways due to all the infected people.
+Hospital leaders said they're running out of beds and are having to treat some COVID patients in emergency department hallways.

 "People are often taken care of these days in a bed in a hallway," Dr. Dora Anne Mills, chief health improvement officer for MaineHealth, said.
 "Our hospitals in Maine don't have that many rooms.
 How many more beds can we put into a hallway?"